DataPowered/DataPowered.io_site/content/posts/2017-11-26-using-r-remotely/index.md

 This one refers to using a secure shell to log into the remote machine.
 However, all you get here by default is just that... the shell.
 You don't see anything other than a command line - so this can be a great option for those who are comfortable with that.
 Otherwise it might be easier to resort to an RDA.

 I think `ssh`-ing is a lot more streamlined than dealing with a whole windowed desktop environment (as you would with the previous method).
 That said, there are downsides too - particularly if, like me, you're used to working in an IDE like [RStudio](https://www.rstudio.com/).
-The "basic" things that I appreciate about RStudio will be absent in a shell - such as having a pane for `R` scripts (to save and reuse) which is separate from the `R` console, or having a built-in graphics pane.
+The "basic" things that I appreciate about RStudio will be absent in a shell - such as having a pane for `R` scripts (to save and reuse) which is separate from the `R` bash, or having a built-in graphics pane.

 Regardless, in its simplest form, `ssh`-ing into a system would require this code in a Linux terminal:

-{{< highlight console "background = "black" " >}}
+{{< highlight bash "background = "black" " >}}
 $ ssh yourUserName@remoteAddress
 {{< / highlight >}}